Skip to main content

 • Splunk Enterprise: A data analytics platform for enterprises that collects and analyzes various log data in real-time, enabling proactive monitoring and anomaly detection.

-• Splunk Universal forwarder: A lightweight data collection agent that collects logs and data from remote servers and forwards them to the Splunk Indexer.
+• Splunk Universal Forwarder: A lightweight data collection agent that collects logs and data from remote servers and forwards them to the Splunk Indexer.
 This allows automatic retrieval of logs from Object Storage and transmission to Splunk Enterprise for real-time analysis and search.

 architecture Architecture Diagram